School board hears early construction plans

 Invision is seeking feedback from the board on this concept to prepare for a to-scale 3-D rendering for a special board meeting on Monday, July 13.

-“Boyd Jones wants to put some accurate cost estimates to this, so it’s not a yes or no vote but a general feeling of yeah we like where they’re headed, or no, it’s not something they want to get involved with,” Ehn said.
+“Boyd Jones wants to put some accurate cost estimates to this, so it’s not a yes or no vote but a general feeling of, yeah, we like where they’re headed, or no, it’s not something to get involved with,” Ehn said.

 DISCUSSING SCRAPPED PLANS, Ehn said, “We had a laundry list of things everyone had told them we wanted to do.
 That was going to be millions more than what we wanted to spend or talk about spending.”